zyinghua/zyinghua.github.io/_posts/2023-09-13-conda-setup-diary.md

    > `gpustat -i`

-7. Open up a sub-window system:
+7. Open up a sub-window system (this is useful for guarding the process from ssh disconnection):

    > `tmux`